mobilecoinofficial/ledger-mob/README.md

 - `rustup default nightly` to default to nightly toolchain
 - `rustup component add rust-src` to support out-of-tree targets
 - `docker pull ghcr.io/ledgerhq/speculos` to fetch speculos docker image for integration tests
+- `ledgerctl` must be installed to side-load apps to the ledger, via git for `api_level` support
+  - `git clone https://github.com/LedgerHQ/ledgerctl` to fetch the latest development version
-- `pip3 install ledgerwallet` to install the [ledgerctl](https://github.com/LedgerHQ/ledgerctl) tool to side-load applications onto a physical nanosplus
+  - `cd ledgerctl && pip3 install -e .` to install

 **Linux:**
-- `apt install make pkg-config clang gcc-multilib gcc-arm-none-eabi` to fetch build tools
+- `apt install make pkg-config clang gcc-multilib gcc-arm-none-eabi` to fetch build tools and toolchain
 - `apt install libusb-1.0-0-dev libhidapi-dev libudev-dev` for communication with physical ledger devices

 To talk to the device you will also need to install the [udev rules](https://github.com/LedgerHQ/udev-rules)